factor-hmc/book/src/the-stack.md

 7 - +
 ```

 on our current stack.
-This code pushes 7 to the stack, applies the operation 5 - 7 which removes the literal 5 and 7 from the stack and pushes the result the result of 5 - 7 (-2) to the stack .
-Then the program sums 8 + (-2), which removes both values from the stack and replaces them with their sum 6.
+This code pushes 7 to the stack, applies the operation - on the stack which removes the literal 5 and 7 from the stack and pushes the result the result of 5 - 7 (which is -2) to the stack.
+Then the program applies the operation + to the stack.
+This sums the remains two values on the stack.
+It computes 8 + (-2), which removes both values from the stack and replaces them with their sum 6.
 Thus, we end up with a stack containing only the literal 6.

 Factor gives programmers access to a collection of important functions that allow users to shape the stack.
 There are a variety of functions that allow us to edit the positions and contents of entries in the stack.
 One very useful function is **dup**.
 If we run the code: